Deploy Keycloak Using Podman on Oracle Linux

 podman network create keycloak-network

-Note: Podman creates a default Podman network (called podman) when Podman is installed, hence why two networks are displayed.
+Note: Podman creates a default podman network when installing Podman, which is why the output displays two networks.

 podman network ls